 Cup of Tea Cake

-This cup of tea cake, adapted from my grandmother, is a deliciously light, crumby cake.
-Flavored with brewed tea, dried fruit, and baking spices.
-Best served at tea time!
+This cup of tea cake, adapted from my grandmother’s recipe, is a deliciously light, crumby cake.
+It is flavored with brewed tea, dried fruit, and baking spices.

 While I was there, I took the time to copy down many of my grandmother’s recipes with the hope of trying several of them out at home and sharing them with you all.
 Apparently, I completely forgot about this plan and now, nearly 8 months later, I am just getting to it.

 Unfortunately, this recipe of hers, aptly named, Cup of Tea Cake, was accompanied with very vague, if not, non-existent instructions, but with a little bit of common sense and experimentation, it came out exactly how I remember it.
-As is the case with many of my grandmother’s dishes, this cake involves quite a bit of butter.
+As is the case with many of my grandmother’s dishes, this cake involves butter.

 Though I used a combination of raisins (both golden & regular), dried apricots, and prunes, feel free to substitute these with your favorite dried fruit!

 One of my favorite things to bake are quick breads.
 They are easy to put together, generally require few hard-to-find ingredients, and don’t require a lot of fuss.
 This tea cake represents just that, but yields a deliciously light, crumby cake.

 It has just the right amount of sweetness from the dried fruit and goes perfectly with a cup of tea!